timeplus-io/docs/docs/viz.md

 select * from car_live_data where speed > 80
 ```

-Run the query and make sure it meets your need.
+Run the query and make sure it meets your needs.

 Then you can change the fixed condition with a query variable, e.g.